chenyi-edward/chenyi-edward.github.io/_pages/about.md

 * The Empowerment Effect of Jury-based Content Moderation: Impact on User Stickiness on Social Media Platforms.
 (3rd round review)
 * Is Recommending Always a Blessing?
 The Impact of Recommendation Lists on Ratings in Online Review Platforms.
 (2nd round review)
 * Cognitive Processing of Nonverbal Cues in Earnings Conference Calls: The Impact of CEO Vocal Emotion on Stock Market Reactions.
 (Revise & Resubmit)
-* Heterogeneous Impacts of GenAI on Designers’ Creative Exploration: Evidence from Online Gig Platforms.
+* Generative AI reshapes aesthetic exploration in professional design.
 (Under Review)
 * Two Heads Better Than One?
 Uncovering the Effectiveness of Online Content Creator Collaboration.
 * Are Friends of Friends Better Collaborators?
 How Third-Party Ties Affect Online Influencer Collaboration.
 * Empowering Users in Digital Crowding: Dual Mechanisms of Dense Danmaku on User Engagement and Moderating Role of Display Control.